tgroshon/criticalgamemastery.com/src/content/posts/january-article-descent-into-avernus-chp-1-review.md

 Draft: true
 ---

 For the past few months, I have been running the Descent into Avernus campaign module.
 With the holidays and various scheduling conflicts, we had gone from being able to meet biweekly to meeting no-weekly.
-Luckily, January has been way better for us being able to get together, which has allowed us to finally (nearly) finish Chapter 1.
+Luckily, January has been way better for us being able to get together, which has allowed us to finally finish Chapter 1.

 I would like to share my experiences running the game, as well as the experiences shared with me from the players so you can learn from my successes and failures.